knowit/kubernetes-workshop/docs/_docs/workshop/label.md

 ## Task 1
 Deploy the Pod from the previous section again.
 Edit the pod using `kubectl`, and change the label.
-Verify by using the flag `--show-labels`.
+Verify by getting the pods and using `--show-labels`.
 Alternatively you can change the yaml file before redeploying.
 Try both ways !

 <details>
  <summary>Solution</summary>